min-nguyen/p2p-rs/markdown/notes_block.md

    - These are programmable contracts that automatically execute predefined conditions.

-#  Blockchain in Cryptocurrency
+#  Blockchain: Cryptocurrency

-In Cryptocurrency:
+In the application of Blockchain to Cryptocurrency:

-- The blocks' contents store financial transactions specific to a certain cryptocurrency network.
+- Cryptocurrency is represented concretely as financial transactions on the blockchain, specific to a certain cryptocurrency network, with each transaction detailing the transfer of ownership from one address to another.
+- The specific representation can vary based on the blockchain's architecture and consensus mechanism.
+   For example:
+   - UTXO Model: In blockchains like Bitcoin, coins are represented as Unspent Transaction Outputs (UTXOs).
+Each UTXO can be thought of as a separate coin that is stored on the blockchain.
+Users' balances are derived from the total value of their UTXOs.
+   - Account-based Model: In Ethereum, balances are stored in accounts.
+Each account has an address, and its balance is updated as transactions occur.
+The current state of all accounts and their balances is stored in the blockchain.

+## Proof-of-Work (PoW)
 - The consensus algorithm is used to validate these financial transactions.

-## Proof-of-Work (PoW) Consensus Algorithm
+Consensus Algorithm

 One possible consensus algorithm for cryptocurrency is **Proof-of-Work (PoW)**: